vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 ## Credits

 I got the ideas for the presentations from the HA forum:
-[[Help request] Pollen sensor Dutch hooikoortsradar.nl](https://community.home-assistant.io/t/help-request-pollen-sensor-dutch-hooikoortsradar-nl/524633)
+[[Help request] Pollen sensor Dutch hooikoortsradar.nl](https://community.home-assistant.io/t/help-request-pollen-sensor-dutch-hooikoortsradar-nl/524633)\
+If you got any questions you can ask them also here.

 ---
 [^^ Top](#table-of-contents)